mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

     print $ eval (Binary Add (Atomic 3) (Binary Mul (Atomic 2) (Atomic 5)))
 ```

-On the other hand, I would assume the following Scala to be pretty understandable to those familiar with OOP but not FP.
-It's pretty much exactly the same semantically to the Haskell though.
+On the other hand, I would assume the following Scala to be pretty understandable to any developer with a bit of OOP knowledge.
+Despite the syntactical differences, it's almost semantically identical to the Haskell.

 ```scala
 abstract class BinOp